 Note: We can incorporate a rest period, or even multiple rest periods, within a single set.
 For example, we can perform a set to failure, rest for some number of seconds, and then perform a few more reps.
 Alternatively, we stop a set just short of failure, then rest several seconds and perform additional reps.
 This general idea falls in line with a “rest-pause” or “myo-rep” strategy.
 Additionally, we can use a 5RM weight, do 2 reps, rest a few seconds, do 2 more reps, rest a few more seconds, and repeat to be able to do considerably more than 5 total reps.
 This is called a “cluster set”.

 These are more advanced strategies and generally not needed for beginners.
 Rest-pause sets are not suitable for beginners.
 Myo-reps are an effective strategy when short on time and can be used by beginners.
-Cluster sets are a more advanced technique and I will not discuss them further in this course.
-I will discuss rest-pause and myo-reps in more detail with formal definitions in Lesson 13.
+Cluster sets are generally considered a more advanced technique but may have specific merit in elderly and clinical populations.(Latella, 2021) I will discuss these in more detail with formal definitions in Lesson 13.

 When we discuss how many times a week we exercise we are discussing training “frequency”.(Kneffel, 2021) We can use frequency to describe several different things, for example:

 - doing pushups 3x (here “x” means “times”) a week

 - performing general workouts 4x a week